 Missing permission for role - The redis-enterprise-operator role is missing permission on replicasets (RED39002).

 Openshift 3.11 doesn’t support DockerHub private registry - Openshift 3.11 doesn’t support DockerHub private registry.
-This is a known OpenShift issue and not addressable by the Redis Enterprise operator (RED38579).
+This is a known OpenShift issue and not addressable by Redis Enterprise for Kubernetes (RED38579).

 Possible DNS conflicts within cluster nodes - DNS conflicts are possible between the cluster mdns_server and the K8s DNS.
 This only impacts DNS resolution from within cluster node and while using the full fqdn *.cluster.local (RED37462).

 Coexistence of 5.4.10 and 5.4.6 clusters - K8s clusters with Redis Enterprise 5.4.6 clusters are negatively affected by installing a Redis Enterprise 5.4.10 cluster due to changes in CRD (CustomeResourceDefinition) (RED37233).

 Redis Enterprise CPU utilization metric reports at K8s node level rather than at pod level - In Kubernetes, the node CPU usage we report on is the usage of the K8S worker node hosting the REC pod (RED-36884).
 Pod resource utilization should be measured by K8s-native means rather than through the application.

 Cluster name is limited on OpenShift via OLM - In OLM-deployed operators, the deployment of the cluster will fail if the name is not “rec”.
 When the operator is deployed via the OLM, the security context constraints (scc) is bound to a specific service account name (i.e., “rec”).
 Naming the cluster “rec” resolves the issue (RED39825).

 The following lists features, fixes and changes the Redis team is currently investing in: